DanielCalvo/studies/Book_notes/discipline_equals_freedom_field_manual.md

 ### No more
 - No more excuses
 - No more "I'll start tomorrow" or "Just this once"
-- Through strenght, will and discipline, become you you want to be, become what you want to be
+- Through strenght, will and discipline, become who you want to be, become what you want to be
 - Only after that can you rest and say "no more"

 ### Staying motivated